 Where machine learning and chatbots add value

 Now here comes the fun part: benefits.
 Who doesn’t love them?
 (Don’t answer that.)
-Let me just tell you there are many, but I won’t list them all here.
+Let me just tell you that there are many, but I won’t list them all here.
 I’m sure you can think of a few missing ones.

 - It can process large texts in seconds

-- It can personalise
+- It can personalize

 - You can spare setting up a whole call center or large customer service department